hydrogeohc/MCP_Grid_ops/mcp_troubleshooting.md

 # MCP Troubleshooting Guide
-This guide addresses common issues encountered when implementing and using the Model Context Protocol (MCP) for climate research applications.
+This guide addresses common issues encountered when implementing and using the Model Context Protocol (MCP) for grid operations  applications.
 ## Connection Issues
 ### Server Connection Failures
 **Symptoms:**